Karkuzhali2012/BookstoreAPI/README.md

 In this project, I can use the default sqlite database.

-command for migrtions -
+command for migrations -
-  python manage.py makemigrations
+  1.python manage.py makemigrations

-  python manage.py migrate
+  2.python manage.py migrate

 command to run this project -
   python manage.py runserver